 Penalty: a fine of $5 000.

-[Regulation 19C inserted in Gazette 5 Dec 2013 p.
+[Regulation 19C inserted: Gazette 5 Dec 2013 p.
 5708-9.]

 19D.
 Notifiable event at approved venue

 (1) A person who proposes to hold an event at an approved venue that is a notifiable event of a type specified in the conditions of approval of the venue under regulation 19B(12)(a) must give the CEO notice of the event in accordance with this regulation.